clef/clef-wordpress/readme.txt

 = 1.7 =

 * New feature: require Clef authentication for all users with optional override key.
-When this new setting is selected, WP Clef enables true password-free WordPress authentication by hiding the default login form and requiring Clef authentication for all users.
+When this new setting is selected, Clef for WordPress enables true password-free WordPress authentication by hiding the default login form and requiring Clef authentication for all users.
 If the need arises, you can set an optional override key to allow password logins at a secret URL.
 Secure keys can be generated automatically, or you can input your own key.
 * New feature: lost password reset protection.
-If you are running WP Clef in hybrid mode, then lost password resets are disabled for Clef users only.
+If you are running Clef for WordPress in hybrid mode, then lost password resets are disabled for Clef users only.
 If you are running in full Clef mode, then lost password resets are disabled for all users.
-* New feature: WP Clef's settings are deleted on uninstall
+* New feature: Clef for Wordpress' settings are deleted on uninstall

 = 1.6.3 =